Harishh07/Harishh07/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Interesting Dev projects on Next.js, Rust and Javascript.
-- 👯 I would love to collaborate on anything releted to Tech, Design, and Humour ✨ ...
+- 👯 Would love to collaborate on anything releted to Tech, Design, and Aesthetics ✨ ...
   <br>
 - 📫 Reach me: iharishh07@gmail.com

-Cheers! 😄
+Cheers! ⚡
 <!--
 **Harishh07/Harishh07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.